Anup2907/Employees-salary-prediction/README.md

   ![outlier](https://user-images.githubusercontent.com/56169217/74597555-df169580-5026-11ea-8467-5779feadb659.PNG)

-  From the above screenshot, we can say that this is a bad data and hence can be removed.
+  From the above screenshot, we can say that this is a bad data as employees do not have salaries less than 8000$ per annum and hence can be removed.

    Now let's look at dependent variable description and it's distribution